 This report is submitted to the Vice President of Instruction for review and action.
-The VP of Instruction assumes responsibility for recommendations necessitating action at the college level and disseminates relevant information to the Dean of Academics who in turn passes it to the division chairs who oversee any recommendations requiring action within their respective divisions.
-Ultimately, targeted recommendations necessitating action action will occur at the program level.
+The VP of Instruction assumes responsibility for recommendations necessitating action at the college level and disseminates relevant information to the division deans who oversee any recommendations requiring action.
+Ultimately, targeted recommendations necessitating action will occur at the program level.